-The bipartisan ACE Kids Act now moves to the Senate for consideration.
+The bipartisan bill now moves to the Senate for consideration.

-This week, the Advancing Care for Exceptional Kids Act of 2017 (ACE Kids Act), reached a new milestone.
-The U.S. House of Representatives passed it as part of H.R.
-7217.
-This bill will improve care for the sickest children in the nation.
-It has bipartisan support in the House and Senate and the backing of more than 30 national health care organizations.
-And, with continued support from children's hospitals and other advocates, it may be law before the end of 2018.
+This week, the Advancing Care for Exceptional Kids Act of 2019 (ACE Kids Act) reached a critical milestone, it was passed by the U.S. House of Representatives as part of H.R.
+1839.
+The bill will improve care for the sickest children in the nation—it has bipartisan support in the House and Senate and the backing of more than 30 national health care organizations.
+But even with this broad support, it will take strong advocacy from children's hospitals and other allied groups to get it over the finish line.

 How it will help kids

-The ACE Kids Act supports better care coordination for children with medically complex conditions within Medicaid.
+The ACE Kids Act supports better care coordination for children with medically complex conditions who rely on Medicaid.
 These children require serious and ongoing care—they often see six or more specialists and more than a dozen physicians.
-Just coordinating doctor visits can become a full-time job for parents.
+Just coordinating all those doctor visits can become a full-time job for parents.
 This bill will help reduce that burden on families by allowing states to create special health homes to coordinate children's care.

-While long trips to see their doctor can be necessary, it's best when children see the provider they need as close to home as possible, so they can spend more time just being kids.
-The ACE Kids Act also supports care closest to children's homes and communities and aims to reduce unnecessary hospitalizations.
+While long trips to see their doctor can be necessary, it's best when children see the provider they need as near home as possible.
+The ACE Kids Act supports care closest to children’s homes and communities and aims to reduce unnecessary hospitalizations.

 What you can do

 Already approved by the House, H.R.
-7217 will now advance to the Senate for consideration.
-Senators need to move quickly.
-The ACE Kids Act must pass before Congress adjourns at the end of December.
-You can help by telling your senator how important this bill is to children and asking them to pass the ACE Kids Act.
+1839 will now advance to the Senate for consideration.
+You can help today by telling your senators how important this bill is to children and asking them to pass the ACE Kids Act.